GivEnergy/giv_tcp/README.md

 # GivTCP
 ## TCP Modbus connection to MQTT/JSON for Givenergy Battery/PV Invertors

-This project allows connection to the GivEnergy invertors via TCP Modbus.
+This project allows connection to the GivEnergy inverters via TCP Modbus.
 Access is through the native Wifi/Ethernet dongle and can be connected to through either the local LAN network or directly through the inbuilt SSID AP.

 In basis of this project is a connection to a Modbus TCP server which runs on the wifi dongle, so all you need is somewhere to run the script on the same network.
 You will need the following to make it work:
-* GivEnergy Invertor properly commissioned and working
+* GivEnergy Inverter properly commissioned and working
-* IP address of the invertor
+* IP address of the inverter

 ## Docker
-Reccomended usage is through the Docker container found here: https://hub.docker.com/repository/docker/britkat/giv_tcp-ma This will set up a self-running service which will publish data as required and provide a REST interface for control.
-An internal MQTT broker can be activiated to make data avalable on the network.
+Recommended usage is through the Docker container found here: https://hub.docker.com/repository/docker/britkat/giv_tcp-ma This will set up a self-running service which will publish data as required and provide a REST interface for control.
+An internal MQTT broker can be activated to make data available on the network.

 * Docker image is multi-architecture so docker should grab the correct version for your system (tested on x86 and rpi3)
-* Create a container with the relevant ENV variables below (mimicing the settings.py file)
+* Create a container with the relevant ENV variables below (mimicking the settings.py file)
 * Set the container to auto-restart to ensure reliability
 * Out of the box the default setup enables local MQTT broker and REST service (see below for details)
 * Configuration via ENV as outlined below